irfanhakim-as/linux-wiki/topics/wireguard.md

 ### macOS

 > [!NOTE]
-> The steps to connect to an existing WireGuard VPN on macOS should be similar to [iOS](#ios), but due to a longlasting issue the macOS version of the WireGuard app suffers from, we recommend the folowing steps instead.
+> The steps to connect to an existing WireGuard VPN on macOS should be similar to [iOS](#ios), but due to a longstanding issue the macOS version of the WireGuard app suffers from, we recommend the folowing steps instead.

 1. Install the `wireguard-tools` and `wireguard-go` packages using [Homebrew](https://brew.sh):